chuckfairy/THREE.WebMExporter/README.md

 <script>

-//For webgl use the preserverDrawingBuffer flag must be true var renderer = new THREE.WebGLRenderer({ preserverDrawingBuffer: true });
+//For webgl use the preserveDrawingBuffer flag must be true var renderer = new THREE.WebGLRenderer({ preserveDrawingBuffer: true });

 //Exporter construct
 var exporter = new THREE.WebMExporter({